tremblap/flucoma-docs/doc/VoiceAllocator.rst

    After this track assignment, the number of peaks is capped to the user-defined ``numVoices`` in order of lowest frequency or loudest magnitude.
 The final step then assigns these peaks to voices and tracks their states.

-:process: The control rate version of the object.
 :output: An array of three control streams: [0] is the frequency of each voice, [1] is their respective magnitudes, and [2] is their respective states.
 The latency between the input and the output is 0 samples.

-:control in:
+:message in:

+   The frequency list to be processed.

+:message in2:

-   The input to be processed
+   The magnitude list to be processed.

 :control numVoices: